 - weight loss even if you’re eating well

-The most common side effect of digestive enzymes is constipation.
-Others may include:
+The most common side effect of replacement digestive enzymes is constipation.
+Other less common symptoms may include:

 - abdominal cramps